yaohodalo/Learning-Docs/README.md

 - df.drop_duplicates(): will remove duplicates
 - df.write.save(): will write into a new file
 These are the functions I think are important to manipulate with the data.
 And also there are similar functions in python that I can use with pyspark.
 For example df.split() or df.fillna()
-I also learnt pyspark sql, using sql statements in pyspark and also joining tables using sql queries in pyspark
+I also learnt pyspark sql, using sql statements in pyspark and also joining tables using sql queries in pyspark.
+I used these built-in functions in python versions to run dataframes with python.
+Python_test file has the code

 ## AWS
 The features that I learnt on AWS: